-One of the biggest misconceptions people have when it comes to Canadian SEO is that Canadians just speak English, so it’s a case of using your US campaign and checking your keywords to see what the search volumes are like.
+One of the biggest misconceptions people have when it comes to Canadian SEO is that Canadians just speak English.
+What many companies do is that they think it’s a case of using their US campaigns and checking keywords to see what the search volumes are like.
 But in reality, it’s not quite that simple.

 In Canada, people speak Canadian English, which uses the British way of spelling.
 If you’re doing keyword research and see some different variations showing up, it could also be because Canada is home to lots of immigrants from the Commonwealth, who bring their dialects of English with them.